andis-spr/fzf-bookmarks/README.md

 - Manage your bookmarks collection from a text editor.

-- Runs in macOS/Linux *sh and Windows Command Prompt/PowerShell envioronments.
+- Runs in macOS/Linux *sh and Windows Command Prompt/PowerShell environments.

 ## Incentive